Top 10 Questions to Ask Criminal Defense Attorney

 Criminal Penalties

-Depending on the severity of the offense, fines can range from thousands of dollars for a misdemeanor conviction to tens of thousands for a felony conviction.
+Depending on the severity of the offense, fines can range from thousands of dollars for a misdemeanor conviction to up to ten thousand dollars for a felony conviction.

 A misdemeanor domestic violence conviction can lead to jail time ranging from days to months.
 Felony convictions can result in years or even decades in prison.